pkukielka/clad/README.md

 ## About
-The goal of Clag is to provide independent, persistent service which allows you
+The goal of Clad is to provide independent, persistent service which allows you
 to build and store compilation database and which can be used for:

 * Syntax checking.